adamlwgriffiths/redistil/README.md

 # update and selectively save fields
 obj.list = ['d', 'e', 'f']
 obj.save(redis, MyModel.list)

+# determine where values are saved so we can bypass the object model if we want to
+MyModel.key('test string')
+# 'MyModel::test string'
+MyModel.string.field()
+# 'string'
+MyModel.list.key(MyModel.key('test string'))
+# 'MyModel::test string::list'
 ```

 ## Usage

 ### Available Fields

+Properties:

+* Field - Indicates a Redish hash field
+* Set - A set associated with the model
+* List - A list associated with the model

+Cerberus 'dict' type is not supported, instead you should flatten them into the model itself.

 Field types: